laurpaik/cs-algorithms/README.md

   puts n
 end
 ```
+- There's a larger amount of work done, but it's not like, exponentially more work

 This procedure prints two lines to the screen on each iteration, for a total of
 six lines.
 If we had a five-item array, it would print ten items to the screen.